KongBoje/Hand-in-5-React/README.md

 An asset is a file.
 It being an image, css, json, js, jsx etc. And this file is a node in the dependency graph created by Webpack.

-Webpack in Reactjs is used to assemble code into a single file and to provide a development server.
+Webpack in Reactjs is used to assemble code into a single file and to provide a development server(A development server is a type of server that is designed to simplify the development and testing of programs, websites, software or applications for software programmers).

 ### create-react-app
 React, use create-react-app to automate the build of your app.
 There is no configuration file, and react-scripts is the only extra build dependency in your package.json.
 Your environment will have everything you need to build a modern React app: